Home > NTFS for Mac Tips

 write ntfs drive with bootcamp assistant

 However, you may receive the message that says "Boot Camp Assistant can not be used" on Apple Silicon Mac.
 This is because M1 Mac doesn't support Bootcamp Assistant given that Intel Mac and Apple Silicon Mac are based on different instruction sets architectures.
-In addition, Apple removes Bootcamp Assistant from macOS Big Sur, so you can only use this tool on Intel Mac running macOS Catalina and earlier versions.
+In addition, Apple removed Bootcamp Assistant from macOS Big Sur, so you can only use this tool on Intel Mac running macOS Catalina and earlier versions.

 Format NTFS drive to a macOS-supported file system